gernotnikolaus/gernotnikolaus.github.io/_projects/2024-08-04-12WeekGeoChallenge.md

 permalink: /projects/12WeekGeoChallenge
 ---

 Inspired by the **30DayMapChallenge**, friends and I created our own **12WeekGeoChallenge**, where we have one week to create a map on a specific topic.
+I mostly used ArcGIS Pro, as well as the Affinity suit for drawing and creating own symbols etc.
+Topics of the challenge:
+* River Networks/Waterbodies
+* Animals in the wild
+* Local Landmarks
+* Minimalist Map
+* Creative Lines
+* Travel/Adventure Route
+* Polar Regions
+* Elevation Map
+* Natural Disasters/Human Impact
+* Unexpected Map
+* Air Quality
+* Raster Creativity

 ## Topic 01: river networks/water bodies 🗺️ Map of the Amazon Basin